 Our International Forums

-Our new three-day International Forum in the autumn takes place in the APAC region.
-Bringing together over 1,200 healthcare professionals, the event offers a programme with over 60 sessions and presentations, delivered by local experts and internationally recognised keynotes.
+Our three-day International Forum in the autumn takes place in the APAC region.
+Bringing together over 1,200 healthcare professionals, the conference offers a programme with over 60 sessions and presentations, delivered by local experts and internationally recognised keynotes.
 The programme is developed in close partnership with regional strategic partners, ensuring that it addresses regional needs.
 The inaugural event was in Hong Kong in 2015 and the next Autumn International Forum will take place in Taipei, Taiwan, on 18-20 September 2019.
 Find out more about Taipei 2019.

 Our ever-evolving International Forum guarantees to: